A. Genesis of Post

 An entire new system will have to be created in order to manage and display ALL of the global data to manage this new cybernated RBE world.
 This will include massive distributed data centers.

 Global Distributed Computer Platform

 All computers should have a distributed computing client on it such as World Community Grid so that global or local research can utilize the combined processing power of all idle computers globally.
 The client can be different from project to project, and could be uninstalled if desired.
-Each person should be able to decide where their spare computing power is used such as through a local project your support, or the global number crunching towards climate change – democratization of research and computing power.
+Each person should be able to decide where their spare computing power is used such as through a local project they support, or the global number crunching towards climate change.
+This is the global democratization of research and computing power.

 Sensor Data System

 A system will need to be created to accept global sensor and other data as well as an eventually providing a data access portal so everyone can access to this data.
 This will be important for smart cities, trend analysis, and problem solving.